Teide National Park in Tenerife

 Mount Teide is spectacular, but there's a lot more to see and do in the park.
 The landscape is scattered with volcanic rock formations and has been the setting for movies and TV shows.
 Hollywood is rather fond of Teide National Park, and it's popular with location scouts from all the big studios.

 Other attractions in the park

 Rock Cinchado is one of the most photographed of the park's rock formations, and is an emblem of the island that appears on badges, postcards and advertising.
 You'll find it signed off the main road that leads up to the cable car, and it's a popular stop-off point for the tourist coaches.
 If you want to escape the heat of the lava fields you can also find trails through the pine forests in the lower reaches of the park, which offer some shade from the sun.

 There are various ways to visit Teide National Park.
-You could book onto an organised excursion from your resort or hire a car and make your way there yourself.
-The roads of the island are easy to negotiate and taking this option gives you more flexibility to spend as long as you like exploring the extraordinary scenery.
+You could book onto an organised excursion from your resort, or hire a car and make your own way there.
+The roads of the island are easy to negotiate and taking this option gives you more flexibility to spend as long as you like taking in the extraordinary scenery.

 The drive to the park is spectacular, and if you want to spend a little more time exploring the region, this is the best option.
 Free parking is available at the Teide Cable Car base station.
 There are only 220 spaces so get there early if you want a spot.
 The car park is open from 8am to 6pm, and until 8pm in July to September.
 You'll also find a shop and information centre at the cable car base station, as well as a restaurant, café and public toilets.

 More Things To Do ideas

 Find more Things To Do in Tenerife: Auditorio De Tenerife | Family Tips For Tenerife | Garachio | La Gomera | La Orotava | Masca Valley | Nightlife Tenerife | Pyramids Of Gmar | Roques De Garcia | Siam Park | Snorkling In Tenerife